fredofromvichel/timer/README.md

 # ⏱️ Countdown Timer – Extended Version

 A modular, presentation‑ready and fully client‑side countdown timer.
+Created with AI support.

 ## 🚀 Overview
 This project provides a highly customizable countdown timer built entirely with vanilla HTML, CSS, and JavaScript.
 It is optimized for presentations, workshops, meetings, and live events.